 These are all common myths that I will be addressing in the coming few months both on this forum and in my blog and other media outlets.
 I want to address them because these are all important topics that influence our decision making processes when discussing our health.
 They are also common in my practice and so the more opportunities I create to address them the better I believe.
 Today I will simply be discussing why we take upright, weight bearing x-rays at Spriggs Chiropractic and the importance of Chiropractors taking spinal x-rays.

 Understanding the reason for taking weight bearing x-rays simply requires an understanding of spinal biomechanics.
-Bess et al (2016) explained in their article that “through radiographic evaluation is critical to identify causes of pain and disability for all Adults Spinal Deformity (ASD) patients”.
+Bess et al (2016) explained in their article that “through radiographic evaluation is critical to identify causes of pain and disability for all Adult Spinal Deformity (ASD) patients”.
 They go on to discuss that “Supine images and/or images that only include the thoracic of lumbar spine often underestimate the amount of sagittal and coronal deformity, and preclude accurate and concomitant assessment of the cervical spine and spinopelvic parameters”.
 What the authors are saying is that by taking x-rays of patients lying down, the spinal alignment is altered resulting in inaccurate structural and alignment measuring.
 You see the spine isn’t a passive structure like Stonehenge, that maintains its structure purely with the force of gravity.
 The human frame is a tensegrity structure (more accurately a biotensegrity structure), meaning that is maintains is structural integrity with the use of prestressed tensile loads acting on each joint (Swanson 2013).
 This means it will maintain its integrity even in the absence of gravity, it also means that if the segmental alignment of spine is altered (or any other joints of the body), then other areas of the spine and body will be altered.
 This is why it is so important that x-rays of the spine are taking with the patient standing, to accurately assess the spinal column.

-As for why we should take them, there are the obvious diagnostic reasons, such as fractures, scoliosis, spinal degenerative changes (patients over the age of 50) etc. This issue is eloquently discussed in the book “CBP® Structural Rehabilitation of the Lumbar Spine” by Deed Harrison et al (2002).
+As for why we should take them, there are the obvious diagnostic reasons, such as fractures, serious pathology, scoliosis, spinal degenerative changes (patients over the age of 50) etc. This issue is eloquently discussed in the book “CBP® Structural Rehabilitation of the Lumbar Spine” by Deed Harrison et al (2002).
 On the topic of appropriate x-ray taking, studies have shown that between “66%-91%” of patient can have significant abnormalities that affect the treatment intervention of the Chiropractor (Bull 2003, Pryor et al 2006, Beck et al 2004).
-In addition, 33% can have relative contraindications to certain Chiropractic adjustment procedures.
-And an incredible 14% of patients can have absolute contraindications to certain types of Chiropractic adjustment procedures (Bull 2003).
+In addition, 33% can have relative contraindications to certain Chiropractic adjustment procedures and an incredible 14% of patients can have absolute contraindications to certain types of Chiropractic adjustment procedures (Bull 2003).

 So one could argue that simply taking an x-ray of the patients spine is a necessity to determine what chiropractic procedure should be applied.
 By utilising appropriate diagnostic imaging, the clinician has the patients health at the forefront of their mind before commencing any chiropractic intervention or making an appropriate referral.
 As a primary care clinician, it is my job to aid in forming the correct diagnosis, which may involve the use of x-rays before making decisions on treatments or referrals to other healthcare experts.